S2-group/green-lab/Lab 2/README.md

 Android also has tools for generating inputs randomly.
 The `monkey` tool is the standard for this, it generates any number of random inputs.
 These inputs can be scoped to a single application if desired.
 For instance `monkey -p <package-id> <num-events>`.
 The monkey tool is not to be confused with `monkeyrunner` which is a deprecated tool that was used to generate specific inputs and benchmark applications.

 If you want to start the app yourself, you can disable auto start by adding `"autostart_subject": false` to your **config.json** file.
 Then you are responsible for starting the application yourself.
-In the example experiment the VLC app is started as follows:
+In the example experiment the VLC app is started as follows (in `/Lab 2/example/Scripts/before_run.py`):

 ```python
 device.launch_activity("org.videolan.vlc",